fsm

 easy and fun.
 By "asynchronous" I mean that long-lasting tasks

-don't interfer with normal editing.
+don't interfere with normal editing.

 Some people say that it would be nice if Emacs Lisp had threads